 HOGG FOUNDATION FOR MENTAL HEALTH

 Holtzman succeeded Sutherland as president of the oundation on September l, 1970, while Sutherland continued as Hogg Professor of Sociology.
-In the next two decades the Foundation expanded its staff and major program activities.
+In the next two decades the foundation expanded its staff and major program activities.
 By 1992 most of its $3 million annual budget was used to provide grants to nonprofit organizations throughout Texas.
 Proposals were reviewed continuously by the professional staff, all of whom provided technical assistance to grant recipients and other agencies.
-At that time the Hogg Foundation gave special emphasis to innovative community mental-health programs that included systematic evaluation in their project design.
+At that time the Hogg Foundation gave special emphasis to innovative community mental health programs that included systematic evaluation in their project design.
 Doctoral candidates in the behavioral sciences augmented the permanent Hogg Foundation staff by serving, under the direction of senior program officers, as evaluation research fellows and research associates on community projects.

 As the nation's only major grant-making foundation operated by the regents of a public university, the Hogg Foundation's impact is felt across the country.
 In the early 1990s more than 9,000 individuals worldwide subscribed to its quarterly mailings.
-In 1991 the Foundation made sixty-two grants, ranging from $500 to $75,000.
+In 1991 the foundation made sixty-two grants, ranging from $500 to $75,000.
 About half of these were awarded to private agencies, a quarter to research scientists in various Texas universities, and the remainder to government agencies and voluntary associations.
-The Hogg Foundation's professional staff also initiate major projects dealing with mental-health issues.
-In 1990 the Foundation started the most ambitious undertaking in its history: a five-year, $2 million project called the School of the Future.
+The Hogg Foundation's staff also initiate major projects dealing with mental health issues.
+In 1990 the foundation started the most ambitious undertaking in its history: a five-year, $2 million project called the School of the Future.
 This plan involved an integrated array of preventive and treatment services for children and their families, provided through public schools in four sites across the state.
 Working with other private and public partners, the Hogg Foundation offered research and evaluation services as well as technical leadership for the School of the Future as a way of demonstrating how community renewal, family preservation, and child development can be achieved in disadvantaged urban communities.
 In 1994 the Hogg Foundation moved its offices to Lake Austin Boulevard in Austin, though it retained a mailing address at the University of Texas at Austin.

 Ima Hogg Papers, Dolph Briscoe Center for American History, University of Texas at Austin.
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Wayne H. Holtzman, "HOGG FOUNDATION FOR MENTAL HEALTH," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/vrh01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Wayne H. Holtzman, rev. by Octavio N. Martinez, Jr., "HOGG FOUNDATION FOR MENTAL HEALTH," accessed August 14, 2020, http://www.tshaonline.org/handbook/online/articles/vrh01.